apache/flink-web/_posts/2022-08-08-release-table-store-0.2.0.md

 ### Append-only

-Append-only tables are a performance feature that only accepts INSERT_ONLY data to append to the storage instead of updating or de-duplicating the existing data, and hence suitable for use cases that do not require updates (such as log data synchronization).
+The append-only table feature is a performance improvement and only accepts INSERT_ONLY data to append to the storage instead of updating or de-duplicating the existing data, and hence suitable for use cases that do not require updates (such as log data synchronization).